+Draft 8/21/2025

-SCHOOL FACILITIES AJ05.31 AP.21
+SCHOOL FACILITIES EA05.31 AP.21

 Application and Agreement for Use of District Property

 NOTE: Please complete this form in duplicate and submit both copies to the Central Office designee for approval.
 If the application is approved, one (1) copy of the signed agreement will be returned to the using organization along with a contract prepared by the Board attorney.
 The contract shall be signed by the designated representative of the using organization and returned to the Central Office designee.
 If the application is not approved, both copies will be returned.